-Deployed Intelligence Framework Logo
+Deployed Intelligence Logo

-The Deployed Intelligence Framework
+Deployed Intelligence

-The Three Modes of Work
+Three Modes of Work

 Operational (ODI)

-The Realm of Process
+The realm of process

 Strategic (SDI)

-The Realm of Optimization
+The realm of optimization

 Evolutionary (EDI)

-The Realm of Innovation
+The realm of innovation

 The Universal Task Cycle